fledge-iot/fledge/docs/rest_api_guide/02_RESTauthentication.rst

     :widths: 20 20 50 30
     :header-rows: 1

-    * - Name
+    * - Key Name
       - Type
       - Description
       - Example
     * - username
       - string
-      - The username of the new user to add
+      - The username of the new user to add.
+It is a required field.
       - david
     * - password
       - string
       - The password to assign to the new user.
-If not given then a certificate must be included in the payload.
+It is a required field.
-      - 1nv1nc1ble
+      - Inv1nc!ble
-    * - certificate
+    * - access_method
       - string
-      - The name of a certificate in the certificate store.
-May only be used when a password is not given.
-      -
+      - Access of a user.
+It is an optional field.
+      - Possible values are cert, any, cert.
-    * - realname
+    * - real_name
       - string
       - The real name of the user.
 This is used for display purposes only.
+It is an optional field.
       - David Brent
     * - role_id
+      - integer
+      - The role id of the new user.
+It is an optional field.
+      - 1 for Admin user and 2 for normal user.
+If not given it will be treated as normal user.
+    * - description
       - string
-      - The role that the new user should be given
-      - admin
+      - Description of the user.
+It is an optional field.
+      - 1 for Admin and 2 for normal user.
+If not given it will be treated as normal user.

 **Response Payload**

-The response payload is a JSON document containing the username of the newly created user.
+The response payload is a JSON document containing the full details of the newly created user.

 **Errors**